venugoapalreddy/biztalk-docs/biztalk/core/schema-node.md

 > [!NOTE]
 >  In BizTalk Editor, the **Schema** node is represented with the string \<Schema\> in the schema tree view.

- In general, the properties of the **Schema** node correspond to the attributes of the **schema** element in the XSD representation of the schema.
+ In general, the properties of the <strong>Schema</strong> node correspond to the attributes of the <strong>schema</strong> element in the XSD representation of the schema.
 For general information about node properties, see [Node Properties](../core/node-properties.md).
-For reference information about the properties of the **Schema** node, see the **Schema Node Properties** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For reference information about the properties of the <strong>Schema</strong> node, see the <strong>Schema Node Properties</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  When you create a new XML schema in BizTalk Editor, the **Schema** node and one **Root** node are created automatically.